logo jabes

 The visible lines:

-When doing work without any ainteractions the focus for each is getting the agreed work getting done within deadlines.
+When doing work without any a interactions to the others the focus for each of all is getting the agreed work getting done within deadlines.

 The figure transforms into: Business Process Management Life Cycle